skyportal/skyportal/doc/setup.md

 export LZO_DIR="<path-to-lzo>"
 export BZIP_DIR="<path-to-bzip2>"
 ```
+If you have forgotten your library install paths, you can run `brew info <package_name>` to display the install path.

 Typically, Homebrew provides these paths upon successful installation.
 You can also discover where a library was installed by Homebrew with this command: